UPPMAX/uppmax4DL/docs/transfer.md

 !!! info "Summary"

     - Make sure you access Bianca from SUNET Network - use VPN, connect from Rackham, use university connection...
-    - For simple transfers use SFP to connect to `bianca-sftp.uppmax.uu.se` - use command line `sftp` or tools that support SFTP protocol to connect to `bianca-sftp.uppmax.uu.se`.
+    - For simple transfers use SFP to connect to `bianca-sftp.uppmax.uu.se` - use command line `sftp` or tools that support SFTP protocol.
     - For `rsync` - sync files to pre-mounted wharf folder from Rackham or secure local computer.
+    - Keep in mind that project folders on Rackham are not available on transit.

 !!! abstract "keypoints"
     - The "WHARF" works like a dock at the harbour.